 After receiving complaints about Flight to Freedom, Phoenix Elementary School District officials decided last month to prohibit use of all the games from use in its 14 schools, which teach students from kindergarten through eighth grade, said district spokesperson Sara Bresnahan.
 She said the district believes Flight to Freedom was played in one seventh-grade classroom.

 The Mission US games launched in 2010 with $3.3 million from CPB.
-Of that, about $786,000 went into Flight for Freedom, which launched in 2012, according to CPB.
+Of that, about $786,000 went into Flight to Freedom, which launched in 2012, according to CPB.
 WNET has since received support from the National Endowment for the Humanities and the Department of Education for the games.

 About 2 million registered users have played the games, said WNET spokesperson Kellie Specter.
 The modules are targeted to students in middle school and above.